mysticetus-inc/dotcom/site/content/industry/pso-provider/_index.md

 {{< components/feature-highlight
 	title="Data driven mitigation"
 	subTitle="Make informed, defensible mitigation decisions"
 	text="Your client counts on you to avoid costly judgement errors.
-They - and governmental regulators - also count on you to document everything to prove the conditions of the permit and the law were followed.
-You can't do this with error-prone scribbles on paper or random notes in Excel.
+They - and governmental regulators - also count on you to document the conditions of the permit and the law were followed.
+You can't do this in a legally-defensible, auditable manner with error-prone scribbles on paper or random notes in Excel.
 Mysticetus prevents unnecessary operational delays and false shutdowns.
 Enhance crew professionalism by eliminating guesswork.
 Mysticetus presents a comprehensive, crystal clear picture for all project observers - whether on vessel, in aircraft, or stationed on land - to see in real time." image="mysticetus-data-driven-decisions.png"
 >}}